tammyfaga/react-memory-game/README.md

 # Jogo de Memória

-Creating a memory game with React.
+Creating a memory game with React and Redux.

 Concepts applied based on the Udemy 'React Professional' course.